 Strawberries are about to be plentiful in my neck of the woods …here in southern New Jersey.
 We have access to delicious berries from California and Florida throughout most of the year.
 But you can’t beat the flavor and freshness of fruit that’s just been locally harvested.
-This beautiful dessert tart gives strawberries a place of honor.
+This Mascarpone Tart with Strawberries gives your freshly picked berries a place of honor.
 A stage to show off their natural beauty.
 And the combination of texture and flavor is unbeatable.

-Try to choose strawberries that are uniform in size.
 The chocolate wafer cookies pictured here are made by Nabisco and can be found on most grocery store shelves.
 The cookies must be broken down to fine crumbs.
 As instructed in the original recipe in Sunset Magazine, you can break the cookies into small pieces, place them in a sturdy plastic bag and crush them with a rolling pin.
-I have a Cuisinart mini food chopper that does the job nicely.
+I depend on my Cuisinart mini food processor for this task …it does the job nicely.